Låsby

-Låsby is a small town in the province of Jutland in Denmark with a population of 2,086 (1 January 2025).
+Låsby is a town in the province of Jutland in Denmark with a population of 2,059 (1 January 2026).
 It is situated on the main road between Silkeborg and Aarhus.

 The town was the location of the flagship property of Det Blå Marked (trans.
 "The Blue Market"), a chain of Danish antique markets, and which was a major tourist attraction, bringing in over half a million visitors to the town every year.
 Det Blå Marked was closed in summer 2021, as fewer and fewer visitors came in recent years.

-In April 2005 it had its 15 minutes of fame as it became the first place in Denmark to experience the exploding toad phenomenon.